NolanKoblischke/PrototypeGravityBenchResults/README.md

     - (Results not yet available)

 ### Results
-Open the `HTML` files for an interactive view of the results from each baseline agent.
+Download and open the `HTML` files for an interactive view of the **agent traces** from each baseline agent.

 | Model | Version | Percent Correct |
 | --- | --- | --- |